 • Teaching opportunities range from public schools to private schools, language academies, universities and teaching programmes.

-• You can secure a job in South Korea by following one of the three following routes: a government-sponsored programme, a private recruiter, or external job posting sites.
+• You can secure a job in South Korea by following one of three following routes: a government-sponsored programme, a private recruiter, or external job posting sites.

 • In South Korea, you’ll be paid in South Korean won (₩)